-The joint MA program “Service Design strategies and innovations” (SDSI) is a new international Master in Northern Europe with a focus on service design, management, and leadership.
+The joint MA programme “Service Design strategies and innovations” (SDSI) is a new Erasmus Mundus Joint Master’s Degree in Northern Europe with a focus on service design, management and leadership.

 SDSI is open to candidates who are passionate about service design and aim at becoming the Lead of Service Design.
-BA degree of at least 180 ECTS or a second-level professional higher education diploma is required in humanitarian sciences, arts, information and communication sciences, the social and human sciences, or science in business administration.
+A bachelor’s degree with a minimum of 180 ECTS credits or a second-level professional higher education diploma (LQF/EQF level 6-7) in Arts and Humanities; Social Sciences, Journalism and Information; Business, Administration and Law or Information and Communication Technologies is required to apply.
 Professional work experience is preferable and might give you a competitive advantage but is not a prerequisite for studying with the SDSI.

 Are you our ideal candidate?